Skip to main content

 ArtPhilly What Now

 What is it like to actually live and create art and performance in the City of Brotherly Love?
-That’s the idea behind the brand-new What Now creative festival — presented by arts and culture organization ArtPhilly — which features 10 days of multidisciplinary arts including thought-provoking musical concerts, theatrical shows, dance performances, visual art exhibits and new museum experiences.
+That’s the idea behind the brand-new What Now creative festival — presented by arts and culture organization ArtPhilly — which features 10 days of multidisciplinary arts, including thought-provoking musical concerts, theatrical shows, dance performances, visual art exhibits and new museum experiences from over 80 local artists.

 read more